marioy47/blog-site/posts/jsdoc-cheat-sheet/index.md

 _Hovering over a JavaScript function that has JSDoc documentation_

 As you can see, I get the information on the function, the number **and type** of parameters and the return value of the function by just hovering it.
+It even tells you the components of the third parameter.

 This way, every time I need to find which parameters a function needs or what does a function do, I just have to hover over the function in [Visual Studio Code](https://code.visualstudio.com) or press `Shift+k` on NeoVim to get the function documentation and an explanation of the parameters.

 ## How to document an element

+Let's start with the basics, how to document **any** element.

 As with Java, to document a function, variable or class.
 You just have to create a comment before the element you want to document.
 The only thing you have to keep in mind is that the comment needs to start with `/**` and end with `*/`, like so: